 Although many students were interested in understanding the basics of marketing, some are interested in marketing because of career choices or using the knowledge in the future.
-The variety of answers given suggested that students have some interest in understanding the subject, but it is at best rather fragmented, as some are interested because of the subject matter and some because of career choices.
+The variation in the answers given suggests that students have some interest in understanding the subject, but it is at best rather fragmented, as some are interested because of the subject matter and some because of career choices.